-- 1. During the period 2025-2028, Czechia is allowed to deviate from and exceed the maximum growth rates of net expenditure as set by Council Recommendation C/2025/666 to the extent that the net expenditure in excess of these maximum growth rates is not more than: - i. the increase in defence expenditure in percent of GDP since 2021; - ii. provided that the deviation in excess of the maximum growth rates of net expenditure does not exceed 1.5 percent of GDP. - 2.
-In the years after 2028, Czechia may still deviate from and exceed the maximum growth rates of net expenditure as set by a Council Recommendation in accordance with Articles 17 or 19 of Regulation (EU) 2024/1263, to the extent that the net expenditure in excess of these maximum growth rates is related to deliveries of military equipment contracted before end-2028 and remains within the overall cap mentioned above. - 3.
-In accordance with Article 22(7) of Regulation (EU) 2024/1263, the deviations from the maximum growth rates of net expenditure as set by the Council that are allowed by this Recommendation will not be recorded as debits in the control account of Czechia. - 4.
-In order to ensure correct recording of the additional expenditure Czechia is to include actual and planned data on total defence expenditure (COFOG division 02) and defence investment (COFOG division 02 P.51) and any expenditure to be financed by SAFE loans that are not covered in COFOG-02:
+- 1. During the period 2025-2028, Denmark is allowed to deviate from and exceed the maximum growth rates of net expenditure as set by Council Recommendation C/2025/6549 to the extent that the net expenditure in excess of these maximum growth rates is not more than: - (i) the increase in defence expenditure in percent of GDP since 2021; - (ii) provided that the deviation in excess of the maximum growth rates of net expenditure does not exceed 1.5 percent of GDP. - 2.
+In the years after 2028, Denmark may still deviate from and exceed the maximum growth rates of net expenditure as set by a Council Recommendation in accordance with Articles 17 or 19 of Regulation (EU) 2024/1263, to the extent that the net expenditure in excess of these maximum growth rates is related to deliveries of military equipment contracted before end-2028 and remains within the overall cap mentioned above. - 3.
+In accordance with Article 22(7) of Regulation (EU) 2024/1263, the deviations from the maximum growth rates of net expenditure as set by the Council that are allowed by this Recommendation will not be recorded as debits in the control account of Denmark.

-&lt;sup>8 Council Regulation (EU) 2025/... establishing the Security Action for Europe (SAFE) through the Reinforcement of the European Defence Industry Instrument.
+8 Council Regulation (EU) 2025/... establishing the Security Action for Europe (SAFE) through the Reinforcement of the European Defence Industry Instrument.

-Council Recommendation of 21 January 2025 endorsing the national medium-term fiscal-structural plan of Czechia (OJ C, C/2025/666, 10.2.2025, ELI: http://data.europa.eu/eli/C/2025/666/oj).
+Council Recommendation of 21 January 2025 endorsing the national medium-term fiscal-structural plan of Denmark (OJ C, C/2025/654, 10.2.2025, ELI: http://data.europa.eu/eli/C/2025/654/oj).

-- (a) for years T-4, T-3, T-2 and T-1 (with year T being the current year) in the reporting to the Commission (Eurostat) in accordance with Council Regulation (EU) No 479/2009; - (b) for years 2021 through year T (current year), in national medium-term fiscal structural plans and in annual progress reports in accordance with Articles 11(1) and 15, and 21(1) of Regulation (EU) 2024/1263; - (c) for years T (current year) and T+1 in draft budgetary plans in accordance with Regulation (EU) No 472/2013.
+- 4. In order to ensure correct recording of the additional expenditure Denmark is to include actual and planned data on total defence expenditure (COFOG division 02) and defence investment (COFOG division 02 P.51) and any expenditure to be financed by SAFE loans that are not covered in COFOG-02: - (a) for years T-4, T-3, T-2 and T-1 (with year T being the current year) in the reporting to the Commission (Eurostat) in accordance with Council Regulation (EU) No 479/2009; - (b) for years 2021 through year T (current year), in national medium-term fiscal structural plans and in annual progress reports in accordance with Articles 11(1) and 15, and 21(1) of Regulation (EU) 2024/1263;

-This recommendation is addressed to Czechia.
+This recommendation is addressed to Denmark.